 Syllabus - Computer Science 371M - Mobile Computing

-The University of Texas at Austin ∑ Spring 2014
+The University of Texas at Austin ∑ Fall 2014

 Objectives: An introduction to mobile computing with a strong emphasis on application development for the Android operating system.
 Students will complete a major project with the goal of releasing an app on the Android Market place.
-Topics will include Android Development Environment, user interfaces, audio, persistence, SQLite databases, location, sensors, and graphics.
+Topics will include the Android development environment, user interfaces, audio, persistence, SQLite databases, location, sensors, and graphics.